 I am a licensed psychologist trained as a scientist-practitioner.
-I am also the co-founder of Portland Psychotherapy and its Director of Clinical Services.
+I am also the co-founder of Portland Psychotherapy and its President.
 I practice evidence-based therapy, which means that my clinical work is informed by empirical research identifying those methods that science has shown to be most effective.
 I believe that psychotherapy is both an art and a science.
 At the heart of my practice is compassion.
 I hold a profound amount of respect and care for those with whom I work.
 At the same time, my work is also firmly grounded in science that guides my interventions and treatment plans.
 In addition to being a clinician, I am also a clinical researcher focusing on issues related to stigma, shame, and chronic self criticism.
 In that way, I see the science and practice of my work as being very integrated; what I do in therapy is informed by my and others’ research and my research is also informed by my work as a clinician.

 The type of therapy that I practice, called Acceptance and Commitment Therapy, emphasizes such processes as mindfulness, acceptance, and values in helping clients overcome obstacles in their lives.
 My goal in therapy is not to try to help clients “control” or eliminate certain parts of their experience of life.
 Rather, I help clients develop skills to be able to make room for that suffering, to let go of the struggle with pain, be more mindful, get clarity on what really matters to them, and to commit to living full, vibrant lives.